 Seek the wisdom of someone who’s been there in the past or someone well-suited to offer you tools that help nourish honesty, vision, and intimacy to improve the chances of reconciling after separation.

 If you are wondering how to get your husband back after separation or how to get back with your wife, you need to take the right steps to enhance your chances of getting back together, save your marriage and rebuild the companionship between you and your spouse.

-Perhaps the next most important step for that intent on getting back together after separation is to insert a healthy dose of transparency into the relationship.
+Perhaps the next most important step for getting back together after separation is to insert a healthy dose of transparency into the relationship.
 If the trust has eroded, then transparency is the appropriate antidote.